• Skip to primary navigation

 • Valid driver’s license and dependable transportation

-• Proof of negative TB test within the last 12 months and tetanus vaccination within the last 5 years
+• Proof of negative TB test within the last 12 months and (recommended) tetanus vaccination within the last 5 years

 • Proof of health insurance coverage for illness or injury